mdn/webextensions-examples/chill-out/README.md

 ## What it shows

+How to:

-* how to use various `tabs` functions
+* use various `tabs` functions.
-* how to show/hide a page action
+* show and hide a page action.
-* how to set alarms and handle alarms going off
+* set alarms and handle alarms going off.